1n17/elonaplusone/readme.md

  with which it is fully (ie. both ways) save compatible

 # Usage
- unpack archived executable into matching E+ version directory
+ * unpack archived executable into matching E+ version directory
+ * if running into problems on win10 (possibly 8?) set exe to win7 compatibility mode, running as admin also works

 # Features
  #### Tweak AI